What Is a Prepositional Phrase?

 The first and the most important thing to identify prepositional phrases in a large sentence is to know the most commonly used prepositions in English.
-The following are some prepositions.
+The following are some preposition examples.

 The next step is to look for a preposition in a sentence.
 If a sentence contains a preposition, it is always part of a phrase that may go before or after the verb.
 For example

-(In this sentence, “in” is the preposition and is followed by the object “the lake”)
+- The boy jumped into the lake.
+(In this sentence, “into” is the preposition and is followed by the object “the lake”)

 Prepositional phrases in a sentence are used in a couple of different ways.
-It can act either as an adjective, i.e., modify a noun or pronoun, or can act like an adverb that modifies an adjective, verbs, or other adverbs.
+It can act either as an adjective, i.e., modify a noun or pronoun, or act like an adverb that modifies an adjective, verb, or other adverb.

 - That man at the corner is too fat.